 Quartz, a non-porous material, is carefully engineered to be highly resistant to both stains and scratches, and made to almost any conceivable colour and design.
 This hard-wearing stone makes our selection of quartz worktops a superb choice for anyone looking for both style and practicality.
-Whether you’re after more natural black, grey and cool white tones, or perhaps our popular Starlight Silver, we’re confident you’ll find what you’re looking for in our selection.
+Whether you’re after more natural black, grey and cool white tones, or perhaps our popular Starlight Gris, we’re confident you’ll find what you’re looking for in our selection.

 Benefits of Quartz